wavemaker/docs/learn/app-development/widgets/ui-elements.md

 Learn about Widgets in WaveMaker which are HTML/Bootstrap based widgets with rich interaction and designed for highly-responsive design.
 Also, see the common Widget properties in this section.

 :::tip
-To view the list of widgets in WaveMaker, see [Widget Library](widget-library.md).
+To view the list of widgets in WaveMaker, see [Widgets Library](widget-library.md).
 :::

 ## Widget Basics